maoyuans/chronicles-of-terre/hidden/Thief_in_Blue.md

 Rom silently stands up.
 The dignity and sanctity of the old Don is nowhere to be found.
 He opens the cabinet in the corner, turns the knob on his safe a few cycles, and takes out a ragged and worn-out teddy bear.

 Putting the bear besides the wooden doll, tossed haphazardly onto his table, Rom sits back into his armchair, lost in his own thoughts.
-The red scarf and the blue cap fly quite distinct colors, but as tears blur his vision, the old man can no longer tell.
+The red scarf and the blue cap fly quite distinct colors, but as tears blur his vision, <span style="color:#9FC5E8">the old man can no longer tell.</span>

 ---